Guide

 For a detailed breakdown of every scenario that triggers a bond requirement, including thresholds, exceptions, and penalty exposure, read our complete guide: When Is a Customs Bond Required?

-You can apply for a customs bond directly with a Treasury-listed surety company.
-This requires completing CBP Form 301, providing financial documentation, and waiting for the surety to underwrite and approve the bond.
-This process typically takes longer than working through a broker, and you will still need a customs broker to file your entries with CBP.
+Direct filing through a surety.
+An importer can also apply directly with a Treasury-listed surety company, complete CBP Form 301 in cooperation with the surety, and submit financial documentation for underwriting.
+This route generally takes longer than going through a broker, and you will still need a customs broker to file your entries with CBP.
+Either way the same information is required and the same Form 301 is produced.

 What Happens After You Get a Bond